10 Proven Strategies to Build an Incredible Team Culture

 This is also backed up on their Glassdoor page where several employees listed the “good benefits” as one of the pros of working for the company.

-7. Focus on learning and development
+7. Invest in learning and development

-Opportunities for learning and development are important to workers, particularly from the younger generations (millennials and Gen Z).
-According to LinkedIn’s 2023 Workplace Learning Report, companies that excel at internal mobility retain employees for an average of 5.4 years!
+Companies that excel at internal mobility retain employees for an average of 5.4 years!
 That’s nearly twice as long as companies that struggle with internal development.

 The ability to grow within their role and progress at a company makes people feel valued and more engaged.
 And it can also be beneficial to your business as a whole.
 Microsoft actually attributes a lot of the company’s success to their “growth mindset”.